SineStriker/fsnotifier/README.md

 The source code of IntelliJ IDEA community edition has been published on JetBrains GitHub homepage, and the source code of fsnotifier is in directory named "native".

-Since fsnotifier is coded in C, there are three different codes for Windows, MAC, and Linux.
-You need to use CMake to compile different code on different platform to build the platform dependent executable, on Windows, it's usually called fsnotifier.exe.
+Since fsnotifier is coded in C, there are three different pieces of codes for Windows, Mac, and Linux.
+You need to use CMake to compile different codes on different OS to build the platform dependent executable, on Windows, it's usually called fsnotifier.exe.

 #### IntelliJ IDEA community edition